SWOOP: Top-k Similarity Joins over Set Streams: Experiments

 \subsection{Stock Size}

-We analyze the maximum stock size for SWOOP, SCase, and Base.
-Specifically, we consider the maximum number of pairs that were stored in stock during the processing of a particular stream.
-The stock size of Base is quadratic in the window size $\avgwin$ as all pairs (with non-zero overlap) in the window are stored.
-The stock of both SWOOP and SCase is minimal and of size $O(k\cdot |S|)$ in the worst case.
-(The difference between them lies in the stock maintenance, which is evaluated later.)
+We study the maximum stock size for SWOOP, SCase, and Base.
+Specifically, we consider the maximum number of pairs that were stored in the stock during the processing of a particular stream.
+The stock size of Base is quadratic in the window size $\avgwin$, as it stores all pairs (with non-zero overlap) in the window.
+The stocks of both SWOOP and SCase are minimal and of size $O(k\cdot |S|)$ in the worst case.
 Figure~\ref{fig:flickr-stocksize} shows the stock size for increasing window sizes $\avgwin$ and increasing values of $k$.
 As expected, the stock size of Base grows fast with the window size.
-Interestingly, the size of the minimal stock of SWOOP and SCase grows much slower than the worst case, indicated by dotted lines.
-The stock size of Base is independent of $k$ as it stores all pairs (with non-zero overlap): see Figure~\ref{fig:flickrres-scal-k-stocksize}.
+Interestingly, the size of the minimal stock of SWOOP and SCase grows much slower than the worst case, indicated by the dotted lines.
+The stock size of Base is independent of $k$, as it stores all pairs (with non-zero overlap) --- see Figure~\ref{fig:flickrres-scal-k-stocksize}.
 The minimal stock of SWOOP and SCase is well below the worst case and also grows slowly: At $k=10$, the maximum stock size is $1.5\cdot10^2$, while at $k=1000$, it is $6\cdot10^3$, which is substantially below the worst case minimal stock size.
 These results are in line with previous findings~\cite{Shen2014}, where the asymptotic behavior of the \emph{expected} stock size is shown to be $O(k\cdot \log(\avgwin/k))$.
+Overall, the advantage of maintaining a minimal stock is clearly supported by our experiments.